-- (1) Recognising that Belgium's budgetary position in 2009 resulted from measures amounting to 1⁄2% of GDP, which is an adequate response to the downturn in view of the limited fiscal room for manoeuvre and were broadly in line with the European Economic Recovery Plan principles, as well as the free play of automatic stabilisers, the Belgian authorities should put an end to the present excessive deficit situation by 2012. - (2) The Belgian authorities should bring the general government deficit below 3% of GDP in a credible and sustainable manner by taking action in a medium-term framework.
-Specifically, to this end, the Belgian authorities should: - (a) Implement the deficit-reducing measures in 2010 as planned in the draft budget for 2010, and strengthen the planned adjustment in 2011 and 2012; - (b) ensure an average annual structural budgetary adjustment of 3/4% of GDP over the period 2010-2012, which should also contribute to bringing the government gross debt ratio back on a declining path that approaches the reference value at a satisfactory pace by restoring an adequate level of the primary surplus; - (c) specify the measures that are necessary to achieve the correction of the excessive deficit by 2012, cyclical conditions permitting, and accelerate the reduction of the deficit if economic or budgetary conditions turn out better than currently expected. - (3) In addition, the Belgian authorities should seize any opportunity beyond the structural adjustment, to accelerate the reduction of the gross debt ratio back towards the reference value. - (4) The Council establishes the deadline of [2 June 2010] for the Belgian government to take effective action to implement the deficit-reducing measures in 2010 as planned in the draft budget for 2010 and to outline the measures that will be necessary to progress towards the correction of the excessive deficit.
+- (1) Recognising that Belgium's budgetary position in 2009 resulted from measures amounting to 1⁄2 % of GDP, which is an adequate response to the downturn in view of the limited fiscal room for manoeuvre and were broadly in line with the European Economic Recovery Plan principles, as well as the free play of automatic stabilisers, the Belgian authorities should put an end to the present excessive deficit situation by 2012. - (2) The Belgian authorities should bring the general government deficit below 3 % of GDP in a credible and sustainable manner by taking action in a medium-term framework.

+Specifically, to this end, the Belgian authorities should: - (a) implement the deficit-reducing measures in 2010 as planned in the draft budget for 2010, and strengthen the planned fiscal effort in 2011 and 2012; - (b) ensure an average annual fiscal effort of 3/4 % of GDP over the period 2010-2012, which should also contribute to bringing the government gross debt ratio back on a declining path that approaches the reference value at a satisfactory pace by restoring an adequate level of the primary surplus;

+- (c) specify the measures that are necessary to achieve the correction of the excessive deficit by 2012, cyclical conditions permitting, and accelerate the reduction of the deficit if economic or budgetary conditions turn out better than currently expected; - (d) strengthen monitoring mechanisms to ensure that fiscal targets are respected. - (3) In addition, the Belgian authorities should seize opportunities beyond the fiscal effort, including from better economic conditions, to accelerate the reduction of the gross debt ratio back towards the reference value. - (4) The Council establishes the deadline of 2 June 2010 for the Belgian government to take effective action to implement the deficit-reducing measures in 2010 as planned in the draft budget for 2010 and to outline in some detail the strategy that will be necessary to progress towards the correction of the excessive deficit.
 The assessment of effective action will take into account economic developments compared to the economic outlook in the Commission services' autumn 2009 forecast.